mohitpai/journey-optimizer.en/help/using/in-app/create-in-app.md

 1. To assign custom or core data usage labels to the In-app message, select **[!UICONTROL Manage access]**.
 [Learn more](../administration/object-based-access.md).

-1. Click the **[!UICONTROL Select audience]** button to define the audience to target from the list of available Adobe Experience Platform segments.
-[Learn more](../segment/about-segments.md).
+1. Click the **[!UICONTROL Select audience]** button to define the audience to target from the list of available Adobe Experience Platform audiences.
+[Learn more](../audience/about-audiences.md).

     ![](assets/in_app_create_2.png)

-1. In the **[!UICONTROL Identity namespace]** field, choose the namespace to use in order to identify the individuals from the selected segment.
+1. In the **[!UICONTROL Identity namespace]** field, choose the namespace to use in order to identify the individuals from the selected audience.
 [Learn more](../event/about-creating.md#select-the-namespace).

 1. Click **[!UICONTROL Create experiment]** to start configuring your content experiment and create treatments to measure their performance and identify the best option for your target audience.
 [Learn more](../campaigns/content-experiment.md)